 If you have a valid driver's license or identification card from another state and permanently move to South Carolina, you must apply for an SC license or ID.
-You must turn in your out-of-state license or ID when you get a one in this state.
+You must turn in your out-of-state license or ID when you get one in this state.
 You have 45 days to transfer your vehicle registration to this state.

 You must visit an SCDMV branch and bring all of the following types of documents that prove your identity:

 Proof of Identity, US Citizenship, and Date of Birth (Government-issued birth certificate or valid US Passport)

 Proof of Social Security Number

 The United States Citizens' Checklist (SCDMV Form MV-93) and International Customers' Checklist (SCDMV Form MV-94) have a complete list of accepted documents for each category above.